-If you have diabetes, you’ll want to know about some new, high-tech gadgets and tools designed to help you keep track of what you eat, your blood sugar levels, how much you exercise, and how you feel each day.
+If you have diabetes, you'll want to know about some new, high-tech gadgets and tools made to help you keep track of what you eat, your blood sugar levels, how much you exercise, and how you feel each day.
 Some of these include:

 - Devices that test your blood sugar every few minutes

 - Smart pumps that give insulin as your body needs it

 - Texts, calls, or emails that remind you to test or take your medicine

 Track Blood Sugar Patterns

 Keeping track of patterns in your blood sugar levels can help you and your doctor better manage your diabetes.

 To find out more, your doctor might use a machine called a continuous glucose monitor (CGM) that can test your blood sugar every 5 minutes all day.
 It tests through tiny fibers on a patch stuck on your skin.
 Results are sent wirelessly to a small monitor that you can hold or clip on your belt.
 Some CGM devices even send your results to your doctor's office through a wireless signal.
 This can help you and your doctor spot spikes after you eat certain foods, work out, or while you sleep, says Robert Vigersky, MD.
 He is the medical director of the Diabetes Institute of the Walter Reed National Military Medical Center.

 This gadget doesn't take the place of old-school testing, though.
 The device's maker says you need at least one finger-stick every 12 hours to set the device, and suggests regular testing three to four times a day to make sure the numbers match up.

 New, smart insulin pumps that can sync with a CGM are great for people with type 1 diabetes, Vigersky says.
 "If your sugar goes too low, it will stop an insulin infusion for 2 hours."
 Smart pumps can help you avoid dangerous dips in your blood sugar.